-Trail: No Dogs on Leash: Yes, retrievers in
+Dogs on Leash: Yes, retrievers in

-boats only Hunting: Yes, from the river Fishing: Yes Camping: No
+Hunting: Yes, from the river

 The site is north of the town of Tazewell and south of Harrogate, Tennessee.
 On U.S. Highway 25E, turn on the Powell River Road.
 Brown and white signs on the highway mark the turn.
 Travel approximately 4 miles up the river road and the parking area is on the right.
 The river road is narrow.
 Drive carefully and exercise caution.